Kelley B. Hodge

-Kelley Brisbon Hodge (born November 17, 1971) is an American attorney and politician who is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Kelley Brisbon Hodge (born 1971) is an American attorney and who is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
 She served as the 25th District Attorney of Philadelphia.
-She is a member of the Democratic Party.
 After being elected on July 20, 2017, by the Philadelphia Court of Common Pleas Board of Judges, Hodge was sworn in on July 24, 2017, making her the first African American woman to serve as district attorney in the Commonwealth of Pennsylvania.

 Early life and education

 Hodge grew up in Montgomery County, Pennsylvania, and attended Mount Saint Joseph Academy.
 She attended the University of Virginia, where she received her Bachelor of Arts Degree in foreign affairs and in Spanish Language and Literature in 1993.
 She then went on to earn a Juris Doctor from the University of Richmond T.C.
 Williams School of Law in 1996.

 Career

 She became a public defender in Richmond, Virginia, in 1997.
 She joined the Philadelphia District Attorney's Office in 2004, and afterward worked in the private sector.
 In 2011, Hodge was appointed to the Pennsylvania Commission on Crime and Delinquency as safe schools advocate in Philadelphia by Governor Tom Corbett, where she served until 2015.
 From 2015 to 2016, she was the Title IX coordinator and executive assistant to the president at the University of Virginia in Charlottesville.

 Hodge served as the interim district attorney from July 24, 2017, assuming the role following Rufus Seth Williams resignation, until January 1, 2018, when Larry Krasner took office.

 From 2016 to 2017 and 2018 to 2020, Hodge was of counsel at the law firm of Elliott Greenleaf in Blue Bell, Pennsylvania.
 In April 2020, Hodge joined Fox Rothschild in the firm's Philadelphia office as a partner in the labor and employment department.